lichray/formatxx/proposal/printf.md

 entering the current output function.

-For a given format description, if the argument is _potentially formattable_, the _flag_ characters and their effects on the output stream are:
+For a given format description, if the argument is _potentially formattable_, for the following _flag_ characters, the argument is formatted as if the corresponding actions are taken on the output stream:

  - **`-`** sets `ios_base::left`.
  - **`+`** sets `ios_base::showpos`.